daniyaluh/eidolon/README.md

 **Storefront**
 - Cinematic, auto-rotating hero and **sliding banner carousels**
-- Home feed of real categories (New Releases, Top Rated, per-genre rows, Best Value) — all live data
+- Home feed of real categories (New Releases, Top Rated, per-genre rows, Best Value) - all live data
 - **Browse by genre** tiles backed by real cover art
-- Full catalog with search, genre/platform/price filters, sorting, and pagination
+- Full catalog with search, genre/platform/price filters, sorting and pagination
-- Rich game detail pages with screenshots, trailers, system requirements, and reviews
+- Rich game detail pages with screenshots, trailers, system requirements and reviews
 - A custom **liquid-glass cursor lens** that refracts the UI beneath it

 **Accounts & commerce**
 - JWT auth (access + refresh) with a scroll-driven **onboarding** flow for new users
 - Cart, **Stripe Checkout** (one-time purchases *and* monthly subscriptions)
-- Library, wishlist, order history, and billing
+- Library, wishlist, order history and billing
 - Avatar upload, profile editing
 - Star ratings & reviews with helpful-votes

 **AI & admin**
 - **AI shopping assistant** (Google Gemini) that recommends games and can add to cart / start checkout
-- Admin dashboard: manage games (with image uploads), view users, and revenue analytics
+- Admin dashboard: manage games (with image uploads), view users and revenue analytics
 - Game catalog auto-synced from the **RAWG** API on a schedule

 ---